fpgl-nirob/flutter_ocwebservice/README.md

 'http://www.mysimple.com/api/' this is base api url 'sayhello' is path
-A standard structure of EndPoint be path, requestType, body params if post request, headers Let's see How can we make a SayHelloEndPoint by extends OCEndPoint class
+A standard structure of EndPoint be path, requestType, body params if post request, headers Let's see How can we make a OCEndPoint instance for sayhello api.
 ```dart
  OCEndPoint sayHelloEndPoint = OCEndPoint(path: "sayhello",requestType: OCRequestType.POST,needAuth: false);
 //It has few more parameters, Please check OCEndPoint class